rayen-abdelhafidh/Build-AI-Phone-Bot-for-Clinic/README.md

-# AI Voice Assistant for Clinics
+# 🤖 AI Voice Assistant for Clinics

-## About
+## 🩺 About

-This project is an all-in-one AI-powered phone assistant and admin dashboard for clinics.
+This project is an all-in-one **AI-powered phone assistant** and **admin dashboard** for clinics.
-It automates appointment booking via phone calls, manages doctors and departments, and provides a web dashboard for easy administration.
+It automates appointment booking via phone calls, manages doctors and departments, and provides a modern web dashboard for easy administration.

-**Key features:**
+**✨ Key Features:**
-- Receives and answers clinic calls using an AI voice assistant (Twilio + TTS)
+- 📞 Receives and answers clinic calls using an AI voice assistant (Twilio + TTS)
-- Books appointments by automating the clinic's web form (using Playwright)
+- 📝 Books appointments by automating the clinic's web form (using Playwright)
-- **Automated booking is performed on:** [https://jtsmedicalcentre.com/appointments/](https://jtsmedicalcentre.com/appointments/)
+- 🌐 **Automated booking is performed on:** [https://jtsmedicalcentre.com/appointments/](https://jtsmedicalcentre.com/appointments/)
-- Admin dashboard to manage departments, doctors, and view booking history
+- 🗂️ Admin dashboard to manage departments, doctors, and view booking history
-- Edit API keys (Twilio, OpenAI) from the dashboard
+- 🔑 Edit API keys (Twilio, OpenAI) from the dashboard
-- Prevents adding empty, whitespace, or numeric-only names for departments/doctors
+- 🚫 Prevents adding empty, whitespace, or numeric-only names for departments/doctors
-- SQLite database for logs, bookings, doctors, and departments
+- 🗃️ SQLite database for logs, bookings, doctors, and departments

 ---

-## Tech Stack
+## 🛠️ Tech Stack

 - **FastAPI** (API & admin dashboard)
 - **Jinja2** (dashboard templates)